BamdadRashidi/Space-invaders-clone/README.md

 5. <b>More features: </b> this game is the bare minimum version of space invaders with some super small tweaks.
 This project can be your canvas. so take your brush and turn this project B I G G E R.

 ## Credits
-Programming, Design, Pixel Art, Animation, Music, SFX, Testing, Direction and Planning: MohammadAmin "Bamdad" Rashidi. <br>
+<b>Programming, Design, Pixel Art, Animation, Music, SFX, Testing, Direction and Planning</b>: MohammadAmin "Bamdad" Rashidi. <br>
 Shoutouts to GapGPT, that thing was a savior during the massive internet blackout.